Vladislav-Boiko/browser-proxy/README.md

 First open the the extension on the desired site ([how?](#Quick-start))

 > 💡 **Hint** \
-> Instead of always opening browser-proxy through the extension icon, you can open it in the developer tools.
+> Browser-proxy might not always work through the extension icon in the extensions section, you can open it in the developer tools.
 To open it open the Chrome Menu in the upper-right-hand corner of the browser window and select More Tools > Developer Tools, or use Option + ⌘ + J (on macOS), or Shift + CTRL + J (on Windows/Linux).
 There you shall be a tab 'browser-proxy', where you can access the extension.
 >
 > ![Extension in dev-tools](/docs/img/dev_tools.png)